bookofproofs/bookofproofs.github.io/_sources/history/20th-century/foulis.md

 * Randall, after working in the nuclear industry, obtained a position at the University of Massachusetts and had a close and fruitful collaboration with Foulis for twenty years until his death in 1987.
 * Richard Greechie, who was one of Foulis's graduate students gaining a Ph.D. with his thesis Orthomodular Lattices in 1966, recalls how devoted Foulis was to teaching his students.
 * Finally, we mention that Foulis published seven undergraduate textbooks.
-* Foulis has three children David, Dean and Scott.

 Born 26 July 1930, Hinsdale, Illinois, USA.
 Died 3 April 2018, Amherst, Massachusetts, USA.